appbaseio/Docs/src/scalr/javascript/javascript-intro.md

 > <span class="fa fa-info-circle"></span> If you have noticed, SCALR uses the same APIs and data modeling conventions as [ElasticSearch](https://www.elastic.co/products/elasticsearch).
 A **type** is equivalent to a *collection in MongoDB* or a *table in SQL*, and a document is similar to the document in MongoDB and equivalent to a *row in SQL*.

-## Step 3: <s>GETing</s> and Streaming Data
+## Step 3: <s>GETing</s> vs Streaming Data

-Unlike typical databases that support GET operations (or Read) for fetching data and queries, Appbase.io operates on both GET and streaming modes.
+Unlike typical databases that support GET operations (or Read) for fetching data and queries, Appbase.io operates on both GET and stream modes.
 We will first apply the GET mode to read our just inserted object.

 Now that we are able to store data, let's try to get the data back from [appbase.io](https://appbase.io) with the ``get()`` method.